jnoothan/DataNeuron.ai---Semantic-Textual-Similarity/README.md

 - The API returns a **cosine similarity score** clipped between `0` and `1`.
 - UI available for testing via HTML form.
-- Performance validated on ~3000 samples with high inference consistency.

 ## 📁 Project Structure